TiwariShreya05/TiwariShreya05/README.md

 # Hi, I'm Shreya Tiwari 👋

-AI Engineer building intelligent systems at **Netweb Technologies** — exploring the intersection of machine learning, retrieval-augmented generation, and real-world healthcare applications.
+AI/ML Engineer passionate about building intelligent systems and turning ideas into meaningful, real-world solutions.
+Exploring the possibilities of AI and continuously learning, experimenting, and building along the way.

 ---